HewlettPackard/oneview-chef/README.md

 1. Set the environment variables:
   - For HPE OneView: ONEVIEWSDK_URL, ONEVIEWSDK_USER, ONEVIEWSDK_PASSWORD, and/or ONEVIEWSDK_TOKEN.
-  - For HPE Synergy Image Streamer: I3S_URL, ONEVIEWSDK_USER, ONEVIEWSDK_PASSWORD, and/or ONEVIEWSDK_TOKEN.
+  - For HPE Synergy Image Streamer: I3S_URL and ONEVIEWSDK_TOKEN, or ONEVIEWSDK_URL, ONEVIEWSDK_USER and ONEVIEWSDK_PASSWORD.
   See [this](https://github.com/HewlettPackard/oneview-sdk-ruby#environment-variables) for more info.
 2. Explicitly pass in the `client` property to each resource (see the [Resource Properties](#resource-properties) section below).
 This takes precedence over environment variables and allows you to set more client properties.
 This also allows you to get these credentials from other sources like encrypted databags, Vault, etc.